sara-sabr/ITStrategy/_pages/en/capabilities.md

 *Learn more about [Streamlining change approval](https://cloud.google.com/solutions/devops/devops-process-streamlining-change-approval)*

-### SECTION 7.
+### Section 7.
 CUSTOMER FEEDBACK AND WORK VISIBILITY

 - My team actively collects customer feedback on product and features quality.
-[1-7]
 - My team establishes key metrics on customer satisfaction before gathering information from the customers.
-[1-7]
-- After seeking customer feedbacks, the team utilizes the response to understand the pain points and find solutions quickly.
-[1-7]
+- After seeking customer feedback, my team utilizes the response to understand the pain points and find solutions quickly.
-- My team is able to use value streams to gain insight and guide necessary improvements to ensure you have the bandwidth to support functionality and the documentation to put it into place.
-[1-7]
+- My team is able to use value streams to gain insight and guide necessary improvements to ensure we have the bandwidth to support functionality and the documentation to put it into place.
 - My team focuses on building, testing, and releasing code changes to an (production or testing) environment in small batches.
-[1-7]
 - Following production release, my team is able to amplify feedback from users quickly using techniques (ex: AB testing) and enable short lead times faster.
-[1-7]
-- Feedback received is simple, easy to understand and provides actionable information.
-[1-7]
+- Feedback received is simple, easy to understand and provides actionable information in my team.

 #### **Recommendations**